olha-bondarenko/netri/README.md

 ## Development server

-Run `npm start` in the frontend directory to run client side and `npm start` in the backend directory to start a dev server.
+Run `npm install` and `npm start` in the frontend directory to run client side and `npm install` followed by `npm start` in the backend directory to start a dev server.
 Navigate to `http://localhost:3000/` for cleind part and `http://localhost:5000/` for server side.
 The application will automatically reload if you change any of the source files.
 The live version of the app can be found <a href="https://netri-ua.herokuapp.com" target="_blank">here</a>.

 ## Build